 You need supported devices (clients) and a broadcaster to enjoy the new Wi-Fi standard.

-On the client side, most flagship phones released in the second part of 2023 and newer, such as the One Plus 11 5G or the Pixel 8 Pro, support the new standard.
-There are also upgrade options based on the Intel BE200 adapter or Qualcomm NCM865 adapter for your existing Windows computers—or buy a new computer with one of the two built-in.
+On the client side, most flagship phones released in the past few years support the new standard.
+There are also upgrade options based on the Intel BE200 adapter or Qualcomm NCM865 adapter for your existing Windows computers, and most new computers already have one of those built-in.

-Note: Your Windows computer needs to run Windows 11 24H2 (or newer) to support Wi-Fi 7's MLO feature.
+Note: Your Windows computer needs to run Windows 11 24H2 (or later) to support Wi-Fi 7’s MLO feature.

 Buy this product |

-The GT-BE98 Pro, as the name suggested, is the flagship gaming router.
-It's a clear upgrade to the RT-BE96U below by having more Multi-Gig ports and tons of gaming-related features.
-However, the splitting of the 6GHz band can be complicated, and the result is that it's not available in many parts of the world where the non-pro GT-BE98 version takes its place.
+The GT-BE98 Pro is a flagship gaming router.
+It has multiple Multi-Gig ports and tons of gaming-related features.
+However, the splitting of the 6GHz band can be complicated, and the result is that it’s not available in many parts of the world where the non-pro GT-BE98 version takes its place.

-Like all Asus routers, you can use multiple units of the GT-BE98 Pro or add the RT-BE96U below to form a formidable AiMesh Wi-Fi system.
+Like all Asus routers, you can use multiple units of the GT-BE98 Pro, a formidable AiMesh Wi-Fi system.

 Asus GT-BE98 Pro's Rating